isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int a = 7, b = 9, c, d = 10, e = 3;

-In a long list of declarators is is easy to overlook an uninitialized variable.
+In a long list of declarators it is easy to overlook an uninitialized variable.

 ##### Enforcement